 Brian Robert Best

-Brian Robert Best is an anthropologist, ecologist, and amateur linguist who is also a student of Manuela.
-His academic studies led him to the Ucayali where he has been working, sharing and learning with, and from, the Shipibo since 2003.
+Brian is a linguistic anthropologist and ecologist, who has been a student of Manuela since 2011.
+His academinc studies led him to the Ucayali River where he has been sharing and learning with the Shipibo-Konibo since 2003.

-He now works in ecological sanitation with the NGO Alianza Arkana and has begun working in Shipibo-Konibo language revitalization.
-To the amusement of Manuela, Jurriën and others, is always trying to find time to observe dieta while balancing work and a young family.
+He is a specialist in ecological sanitation with the NGO Alianza Arkana and has begun working in Shipibo-Konibo language revitalization.
+To the amusement of Manuela, Jurriën and others, he trys -often unsuccessfully- to find time to observe dieta while balancing work and a young family.
 Brian lives near Manuela and provides assistance on many levels, including as her interpreter and long-distance travel companion.